tock/book/src/course/thread-net/sensor-app.md

 IPC clients and services communicate through memory sharing.
 In particular, an IPC client can share a region of its own memory with the IPC service, provided some constraints on buffer size and alignment.
-This shared buffer is then provided to the IPC service callback through the `len` and `buf` parameters.
+This shared buffer is then provided to the IPC service callback through the `len` and `buf` parameters, where `buf` should be cast to the appropriate pointer type.

 > **EXERCISE:** Implement an IPC service callback for your sensor application
 > that writes the current temperature value into the provided buffer.